JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 ### Main Findings

 **Best Model:**
-The **baseline (balanced) Logistic Regression** was the best-performing model on the 2025 test set, achieving a **test AUC of 0.525**.
-This indicates that the more complex tree-based models were unable to find significant predictive patterns and did not generalize well to the future season.

-**Limited Predictive Power:**
-An AUC of **0.525** suggests that the pre-set factors alone (Season, Team, Zone, Half) have very limited ability to predict whether a set will be successful.
-The model is only slightly better than a random 50/50 guess.
+The **Regularised GLM** achieved the best balance of generalisation, stability, and interpretability on the 2025 test set.
+More complex tree-based models did not outperform it and showed signs of overfitting, capturing noise from earlier seasons that did not hold in the 2025 data.

+**Predictive Strength:**
+The selected model achieved a test AUC of **~0.53**, which is only slightly above random chance (0.50).
+This indicates that pre-set context alone (Team, Season, Zone, Half) has weak predictive power for far-set outcomes.
+The result is consistent across all tested models.

 **Key Drivers:**
-The most important predictors identified by the model were specific **starting zones** (like `setZone_GC`) and specific **teams** (like `Teamname_Devils` and `Teamname_Zebras`), rather than broader factors like the game half or season.
+Model coefficient and permutation importance analyses show:

+- Starting zone is the strongest contextual predictor of far-set likelihood.
+- Team identity also contributes, reflecting tactical structure and roster effects.
+- Season effects trend upward, suggesting genuine league improvement over time, independent of field position.
+- Half has minimal independent impact.

 **Practical Implication:**
-The low predictive power of context strongly implies that **in-set execution** (factors like passes, kicks, player skill, and errors, which were intentionally excluded from this model's predictors) are the true drivers of attacking success.
+The limited predictive power of context implies that what happens during the set—execution, decision-making, play selection, ruck tempo, athleticism is the primary determinant of attacking success.
+However, the model is still valuable as a context-adjusted expectation benchmark, allowing coaches and analysts to evaluate whether a team is performing above or below expectation given the situation.

 ---